A while back, I posted about our exploration of the bluffs along the driveway. This time we went hiking to what I call the “Corner Bluff”.

 It’s not far away, either, but takes a bit of effort.
 Getting to this one is fairly difficult if approached from the ground level, so instead of climbing up, we took the 4-wheeler to the top of the mountain and hiked down to it.

 Most of our hiking trips are short ones carried out right here at home, because we have so many places on our own property that we haven’t explored.
-Bootbomb.com has an excellent compilation of info about long hiking trails in the USA for those who enjoy extended adventures on foot.
+Here’s a great compilation about long hiking trails in the USA for those who enjoy extended adventures on foot.

 What makes it a Corner Bluff?